How to prepare for and handle an earthquake in Croatia

 - Define and agree on 2 meeting places with your family members and friends.
 The first should be close to your home in an open area, and the second should be outside of the neighborhood, also in an open area, in case you cannot return home.
 Everyone in your family or immediate circle should know the place and address of the meeting point.

-When an earthquake occurs, it is important to find or create a safe void.
+When an earthquake occurs, finding or creating a safe void is essential.
 Creating a safe void will prevent you from being crushed.
 You should also curl into the fetal position to protect your body.

 - Beside furniture